Contents

 The compressors used in many refrigeration system designs are of the positive displacement type.
 If, by any chance, refrigerant enters in liquid form in large quantities, it can cause severe damage to the compressor’s components.

-As liquid is incompressible, refrigerant needs to enter in a gaseous form.
+As the liquid is incompressible, the refrigerant needs to enter in a gaseous form.
 This is why refrigerants must be superheated before entering the compressor’s suction

 Refrigeration cycle PH diagram